-Similar to the MU-P district, the R-P allows for modifications to the underlying zoning requirements through adoption of a regulating plan for a given development site with a stronger focus on development of new housing options in the City.
+The R-P district allows for modifications to the underlying zoning requirements through a doption of a regulating plan for a given development site with a stronger focus on development of new housing options in the City.

 The proposed amendments would address establishment of a minimum standard to allow for modifications to underlying base zoning, but would establish additional flexibility in site plan development should the project achieve those minimum standards as part of development of an effective regulating plan.
 That flexibility is proposed to be expanded, through broader options in property setbacks, frontage, and lot area, as well as through additional options for height and parking.
 The standards for 'common open space' are also streamlined, as this area of the R-P requirements has resulted in substantial challenge in its utility for development sites because it is written in a highly proscriptive way.
 The minimum lot size for R-P districts would also be reduced, to match MU-P at a minimum size of one acre.